mami-project/draft-kuehlewind-crypto-sep/draft-kuehlewind-crypto-sep.md

     street: Gloriastrasse 35
     city: 8092 Zurich
     country: Switzerland
+ -
+    ins: T. Pauly
+    name: Tommy Pauly
+    org: Apple Inc.
+    street: 1 Infinite Loop
+    city: Cupertino, California 95014
+    country: United States of America
+    email: tpauly@apple.com
+ -
+    ins: C. A. Wood
+    name: Christopher A. Wood
+    org: Apple Inc.
+    street: 1 Infinite Loop
+    city: Cupertino, California 95014
+    country: United States of America
+    email: cawood@apple.com

 informative:
    RFC5246:
+   RFC7301:
    I-D.ietf-quic-tls:
    I-D.moskowitz-sse:

 --- abstract

-Based on the increasing deployment of session resumption mechanisms where cryptographic context can be resumed to transmit application data with the first packet without delay for connection setup and negotiation, this draft proposes a split to separate connections used to set up encryption context and negotiate capabilities from connections used to transmit application data.
-While cryptographic context and endpoint capabilities need to be be known before encrypted application data can be sent, there is otherwise no technical constraint that the crypto handshake has to be performed on the same transport connection.
-This document discusses requirements on the cryptographic protocol to establish medium- to long-lived association that can be used by different transport protocols that implement different transport services.
+Due to the latency involved in connection setup and security handshakes, there is an increasing deployment of cryptographic session resumption mechanisms.
+While cryptographic context and endpoint capabilities need to be be known before encrypted application data can be sent, there is otherwise no technical constraint that the crypto handshake must be performed on the same transport connection.
+This document recommends a logical separation between the mechanism(s) used to negotiate capabilities and set up encryption context (handshake protocol), the application of encryption and authentication state to data (record protocol), and the associated transport connection(s).

 --- middle